 8 Steps To Take If You Get In An Accident

-Here are eight things you should do if you get into a collision with another driver, insured or uninsured:
+Here are eight things you should take if you get into a collision with another driver, insured or uninsured:

 1. Seek Medical Attention

-The first order of business after getting into an accident is making sure everyone gets the appropriate medical attention.
+The first order of business after an accident is making sure everyone gets the appropriate medical attention.
 Handle all medical emergencies before dealing with the legal implications.
+Call an ambulance if necessary.

 2. Call The Police